Gummy Smile Treatment

 Cosmetic-plastic surgery has enabled Canadians to age more gracefully.
-Periodontal plastic surgery has responded to this trend through the development of cosmetic surgical procedures designed to enhance the esthetics of your smile.
+Periodontal plastic surgery has responded to this trend through the development of cosmetic surgery procedures designed to enhance the esthetics of your smile.

 Options to Manage a Gummy Smile

-Our smile is viewed by all we meet as a critically important non-verbal method of communication that encompasses the interaction between our teeth, lips and gum scaffold.
-Currently, a medium smile with minimal gum display is considered the most esthetic.
-An excessive amount of gum (greater then 3mm) visible while smiling, is commonly referred to as a “gummy or horse smile” and has been reported to occur in 7% of men and 14% of women.
+Our smile is viewed by all we meet as a critically important non-verbal method of communication that encompasses the interaction between our teeth, lips, and gum scaffold.
+Currently, a medium smile with a minimal gum display is considered the most esthetic.
+An excessive amount of gum (greater than 3mm) visible while smiling, is commonly referred to as a “gummy or horse smile” and has been reported to occur in 7% of men and 14% of women.

 There exist a multiplicity of intra and extra oral causes for a gummy smile.
 With that said, extra oral causes for a gummy smile typically are characterized as follows,